vindar/tgx/tools/_internal/modules/mesh_pipeline/README.md

 Teensy 4.1, ESP32/ESP32-S3 and RP2350.
 They are a good starting point.
 Larger `--target-vertices` values can reduce meshlet overhead on some large textured models, but can also reduce culling efficiency.

+The compact mode keeps visibility cones but tunes the merge pass for fewer, larger meshlets and lower static memory use.
+This is the default mode in the graphical `tgx_mesh.py` tool, with non-adjacent packing set to `0`.
+`--compact-compression` controls the optional non-adjacent packing pass:

+- `0`: disable the second pass; conservative and usually the best embedded starting point;
+- `50`: moderate non-adjacent packing;
+- `100`: ultra-compact packing.

 ## Export From OBJ